 A growing body of evidence shows that practice with argument mapping (AM) significantly improves critical thinking (CT) compared to other methods.
-Meta-analyses reveal that AM-infused courses yielded nearly double the gains of standard CT courses and 5 or 6 times the gains of a standard semester at college.
+In fact, AM-infused courses yield nearly double the gains of standard CT courses and 5 or 6 times the gains of a standard semester at college.

 - The visual representation of arguments reduces cognitive load and frees up working memory when analyzing arguments.

 - The process of identifying and exposing the structure of written arguments – including underlying assumptions and intermediate conclusions – demands precision and rigor.

 - Mapping naturally provides abundant opportunities for deliberate practice with targeted feedback – components which are essential for building any skill.